dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ### Process navigation data using query property attributes

+::: moniker range="=net-maui-7.0"

 Navigation data can be received by decorating the receiving class with a `QueryPropertyAttribute` for each string-based query parameter and object-based navigation parameter:

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+Navigation data can be received by decorating the receiving class with a `QueryPropertyAttribute` for each string-based query parameter, object-based navigation parameter, or `ShellNavigationQueryParameters` object:

+::: moniker-end

 ```csharp
 [QueryProperty(nameof(Bear), "Bear")]